Click here to listen to a reading of this blog:

 Read about how I got my Hashimoto’s in to remission here.

 Finding out if I had Hashimoto’s has been a huge part of treating and managing my thyroid condition and thyroid health, as certain things that have helped get the Hashimoto’s under control and in fact in remission, have made the biggest overall improvements in my health that let me lead me back to a very good quality of life.
+In the past year, I have been able to recover my health hugely thanks to getting Hashimoto’s in to remission and have even fell pregnant and had a healthy pregnancy.

 The Big Thyroid Jigsaw Puzzle